 Kidney Transplant Process

-Kidney transplantation is a surgery done to replace the function of kidneys in people with severe kidney failure, also known as end-stage renal disease (ESRD).
+Kidney transplantation is a surgical treatment for people with severe kidney failure, also known as end-stage renal disease (ESRD).

 Our transplant outcomes rank above national averages, placing us among the best transplant centers in the nation.